A-Duke/a-duke-api/README.md

 - Eventual Atomicity for Cassandra
   - Scenario: transfer money between accounts, two updates are needed.
 If second update fails then previous operations must be `compensated`.
+- No transactions => no deadlocks
 - History.
 All operations are tracked
 - Binary States/Operations.
-No tables anymore to keep states and operations
+No tables anymore to keep states and operations, use pure Java objects instead (still over Cassandra/JDBC)
 - Simplicity
   - Everything above must be very simple in usage and testing
-  - Tests should not work with database directly
+  - Tests do not work with database directly

 # Usage